Visan1/portfolio/README.md

 ## **Data Analytics Projects**
 ### Navigating the COVID-19 Crisis in Alberta: Data Insights to Optimize Healthcare Resource Allocation (Excel, Power BI)
-#### Question to Answer: What are the differences in the reported cases of COVID-19 for Edmonton, Calgary and other zones in Alberta and how can health care resources be distributed to handle the situation of COVID-19 in each zone?
+#### Question to Answer: What are the differences in the reported cases of COVID-19 for Edmonton, Calgary and other zones in Alberta and how can health care resources be distributed to handle the situation of COVID-19 in each zone based on this analysis?

 ### Key Insights:
 -	**High Case Concentration Zones:** Calgary and Edmonton combined account for approximately 73% of total confirmed COVID-19 cases.